 If you rent apartments with laundry rooms in the communal cellar space, you can find that there are washing machines for Swiss and separate washing machines for ‘Auslaender’ – i.e., ‘foreigners!’

 So, the rules and a certain degree of underlying ‘alternative racial awareness’ are perhaps reasons to like Switzerland a little less.

-The country is often accused of being boring – but then, is Britain exciting because its town and city centres are boozed up carnage every weekend?
+The country is often accused of being boring – but then, is Britain exciting because its town and city centers are boozed up carnage every weekend?

-There is a balance, but perhaps parts of Switzerland are a bit too far the other way and one does occasionally wonder what goes on behind all those locked doors and window blinds of an evening!
+There is a balance, but perhaps parts of Switzerland are a bit too far the other way, and one occasionally wonders what goes on behind all those locked doors and window blinds of an evening!

 So, is it a good place to live?

 No doubt, Switzerland is one of the top countries to live for expats.
-If you’re seriously contemplating an escape from your country and you’re being lured by the thought of Switzerland, plan an extended break to the nation.
+If you’re seriously contemplating an escape from your country and the thought of Switzerland is luring you, plan an extended break to the nation.